Office of Research on Women’s Health (ORWH)

-The ORWH Women’s Health Seminar Series features nationally and internationally recognized experts presenting their research on women’s health and sex differences.
-Past series have included sex differences and pain research; social media and the NIH mission; and environmental exposures and women’s health.
+Experts present their research on women’s health and sex differences.
+Past series have included clinical research and inclusion; innovations in reproductive technologies; sex differences and pain research; social media and the NIH mission; and environmental exposures and women’s health.

-The annual Trauma Spectrum Conference is a trans-Federal collaboration of Department of Defense, HHS and the Veterans' Administration.
-It is presented by the ORWH with NIH Institutes, the Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury (TBI), the Department of Veterans Affairs, and other Federal partners.
-The two-day meeting focuses on bridging the gap between research and clinical practice of psychological health and traumatic brain injury for military service members and Veterans of the wars in Iraq and Afghanistan.
-These resources are available from the 2011 conference: A videocast of Day 1 (focus on TBI) , a videocast of Day 2 (focus on PTSD) and a Trauma Spectrum Conference information packet.
+These conferences are a trans-Federal collaboration of Department of Defense, HHS and the Veterans’ Administration.
+The ORWH with NIH Institutes, the Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury (TBI), the Department of Veterans Affairs, and other Federal partners collaborate to bridge the gap between research and clinical practice of psychological health and traumatic brain injury for military service members and Veterans.
+These resources are available from the 2011 conference: A videocast of Day 1 (focus on TBI), a videocast of Day 2 (focus on PTSD) and a Trauma Spectrum Conference information packet.